kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/01 - When governments promise too much, then ghost you/Estonia's E-Goverment.md

 ## What Happened After

 By 2025, Estonia is seen as a global leader in e-governance.
 While other countries are still pushing paper across desks, Estonia’s citizens can manage almost all state services with a digital ID — securely, from anywhere.
 They've even launched e-Residency, letting foreigners register Estonian companies without ever visiting.
 The project didn’t start with a big promise — but it ended up delivering something revolutionary, efficiently, and quietly.
-A real-life side quest that turned into the main storyline.